Ghost in the Shell: Arise: Anime

-Ghost in the Shell: Arise – Alternative Architecture (officially abbreviated as Ghost in the Shell AAA) is a television broadcasting of the previously released film series alongside new content.
+Ghost in the Shell: Arise – Alternative Architecture is a television broadcasting of the previously released original video animations alongside new content.
 It began airing in Japan on April 5, 2015, broadcasting from the Tokyo MX, KBS, Sun TV, TV Aichi, HTB, OX, SBS, TVQ and BS11 networks.
-Funimation's subtitled localization of the series began on April 8, 2015, with the digital AAA releases being released under the same Ghost in the Shell: Arise listing for the original tetralogy, but labelled as television episodes to differentiate the two.
+Funimation's subtitled localization of the series began on April 8, 2015, with the Arise – Alternative Architecture releases being released under the same Ghost in the Shell: Arise listing for the original tetralogy, but labelled as television episodes to differentiate the two.

 The opening theme is "Anata o tamotsu mono" by Maaya Sakamoto (who also plays the role of Major Kusanagi) and Cornelius.

 Stage play

-A stage production of Ghost in the Shell Arise: GHOST is ALIVE was staged between the November 5 to 15, 2015 at the Tokyo Playhouse (Ikebukuro).
+A stage production titled Ghost in the Shell: Arise – Ghost is Alive was staged between the November 5 to 15, 2015 at the Tokyo Playhouse (Ikebukuro).
 Directed by Shutaro Oku and starring Kaede Aono as Motoko Kusanagi, Ren Yagami as Batou, Kentarou Kanesaki as Togusa and Ikkyuu Juku (塾 一久) reprising his role from the anime as Daisuke Aramaki.
 The play was presented with 3-D glasses and featured 3-D projected backdrops as well as a dance number at the end.

+Video game

+A virtual reality game entitled Ghost in the Shell Arise: Stealth Hounds, was made available at Bandai Namco's arcade VR Zone Shinjuku in 2017.